gitaar9/flow-DMAS/README.md

 </ul>
 Important to note, the "multiagent_bottleneck.py" is the file that should be ran, if one would want to train the model.
 The "bottleneck.py" holds the actual functionality, as the other file is mainly used for parameter setting.

+Our report can also be found on this page: "Report_alphaversion.pdf"

 # Visualization of the trained model